Treatments and drugsBy Mayo Clinic Staff

 For example, for previously undiagnosed diabetes, your doctor will help you create a diabetes treatment plan.
-If your doctor suspects a bacterial infection, he or she may prescribe antibiotics.
-If a heart attack seems possible, your doctor may recommend further evaluation of your heart.
+For a bacterial infection, he or she might prescribe antibiotics.
+If a heart attack seems possible, your doctor might recommend further evaluation of your heart.

 - Ketoacidosis (DKA).
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/ketoacidosis-dka.html.
-Accessed July 3, 2012.
+Accessed Aug.
+2, 2015.

 - Checking for ketones.
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/treatment-and-care/blood-glucose-control/checking-for-ketones.html.
-Accessed July 3, 2012.
+Accessed Aug.
+2, 2015.